-Local governments (cities and counties) are eligible to apply for Kentucky Multi-Family New Construction Program as subrecipients.
-Developers (non-profit and for-profit) may also apply for Kentucky Multi-Family New Construction Program as subrecipients either directly to DLG or through the Unit of Local Government.
+Local governments (cities and counties) are eligible to apply for Kentucky Multifamily New Construction Program as subrecipients.
+Developers (non-profit and for-profit) may also apply for Kentucky Multifamily New Construction Program either directly to DLG or through the Unit of Local Government.
 Subrecipients are responsible for documenting all tenants to meet eligibility requirements below.

-Open applications will be accepted until February 29, 2024 or until all funds have been obligated.
+Open applications for the 2021 funds will be accepted until the date DLG has posted or until all funds have been obligated.
+The 2022 funding round will open in the Summer of 2024 and applications will be accepted until all funds have been obligated.
 DLG will receive the applications and make funding decisions based on competitiveness and completeness of the application, justification for funding, and feasibility of the project.
 City, county, and tribal governments, along with developers, will work with DLG to develop programs that will fund eligible projects.